The University of British Columbia

 • Events

-COGS Applications are OPEN (September 2022 entry)
+COGS Applications are OPEN (September 2025 Entry)

-2022W TA Applications are OPEN
+2025W TA Applications are OPEN!

-COGS 2021W TA applications have closed
+2024W TA applications have closed

 For a full list of news items click here